bonitasoft/bonita-doc/md/ui-designer-troubleshooting.md

 ## Why do you have this error?

-Oops, some artifacts from the UI Designer got corrupted in my git repository!
+Oops, some artifacts from the UI Designer got corrupted in your git repository!

 Most of the time, and this is the case in this example, it's because of a missing file in your repository.
 It may be for different reasons: switch on a wrong git branch, file deleted by error, wrong commit, ...

-In the error above, for example, my log file says: "Could not load component, unexpected structure in the file [timelineWidget.json] ...
+In the error above, for example, the log file says: "Could not load component, unexpected structure in the file [timelineWidget.json] ...
 Build error for timelineWidget.json".

 This means that the Widget timeline cannot be built correctly.
-In my case here, the file timelineWidget.tpl.html is missing from the folder 'web_widgets/timelineWidget' committed in my git repository.
+In this case here, the file timelineWidget.tpl.html is missing from the folder 'web_widgets/timelineWidget' committed in the git repository.

-Depending on the type of the file missing, other error messages could be (where "customInputTest" is my widget's name):
+Depending on the type of the file missing, other error messages could be (where "customInputTest" is the widget's name):
 "Template not found for [customInputTest.tpl.html]" "Controller not found for [customInputTest.ctrl.js]"